textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Paths, directories, and file paths in lists

-Do not italicize these strings when used in a list, such as reflecting a file tree, directory contents, or what have.
+Do not italicize these strings when used in a list, such as reflecting a file tree, directory contents, or what have you.
 See the appropriate styling for these unique cases in the [File-tree components](#file-tree-components) section.

 ### Normal text

-Normal text strings are any other type outside of those already described (outside of any functional control or interface widget).
-A notably example are the possible types of text that appear at the bottoms of back-end panels, like software versions numbers.
+Normal text strings are any other type outside of those already described (i.e. outside of any functional control or interface widget).
+The possible types of text that appear at the bottoms of back-end panels, like software version numbers, are one example.

 Normal text strings should be offset from regular documentation copy by single quotation marks, for example (links are part of the actual interface text):